-For Whom?
+INSURANCE 67

+What should you know about insurance?
+67

+Insurance provided by the European Commission 68

+EUROPEAN SOLIDARITY CORPS PORTAL 69

 How does it work?

-TRAINING AND EVALUATION CYCLE E2

-What is the Training and Evaluation Cycle (TEC)?

-For whom is the Training and Evaluation Cycle (TEC):

-Training and Evaluation Cycle for Participants - How does it work?

-Training and Evaluation Cycle for Organisations - How does it work?

-TRAINING AND MENTORING 58

-RECOGNITION OF LEARNING OUTCOMES

-What is recognition of learning outcomes?

-For whom?

-How does it work?

-CERTIFICATE OF PARTICIPATION

-What is the certificate of participation?

-For whom?

-EUROPEAN SOLIDARITY CORPS PORTAL

-For whom?

-How does it work?

-INSURANCE

-For Whom?

-How does it work?

-AGREEMENTS

-Agreements between project partners
+69

+OTHER IMPORTANT MEASURES

+Certificate of participation

-Agreements with Participants
+Agreements

-VISA AND RESIDENCE PERMITS
+Visa and residence permits 70

-PART D - INFORMATION FOR APPLICANTS 63
+PART D - INFORMATION FOR APPLICANTS 71

 WHAT TO DO IN ORDER TO SUBMIT AN APPLICATION?
-63

 Step 1: Register in the Participant Portal

 Step 2: Check the compliance with the criteria

 Step 3: Check the financial conditions

-Step 4: Fill in and submit the application form
+Step 4: Fill in and submit the application form 79

 WHAT HAPPENS ONCE THE APPLICATION IS SUBMITTED?

-The evaluation procedure
+Assessment procedure

-Final decision
+Final decision 80

 WHAT HAPPENS WHEN THE APPLICATION IS APPROVED?
+80

 Grant agreement / decision

-Grant amount -
+Grant amount 81

-Payment procedures
+Payment procedures 81

 Financial penalties

 Project life-cycle deadlines and payment modalities

-Other important contractual provisions
+Other important contractual provisions 84

-ANNEX I - DISSEMINATION AND EXPLOITATION OF RESULTS - A PRACTICAL GUIDE FOR BENEFICIARIES 1.
-Dissemination and exploitation of project results: what, why, who, when, where and how 2.
-Requirements in terms of dissemination and exploitation ANNEX II - GLOSSARY OF TERMS
+ANNEX I - DISSEMINATION AND EXPLOITATION OF RESULTS GUIDE FOR BENEFICIARIES

+GOIDE FOR DENEFICIARIES

-ANNEX II - GLOSSART OF TERMS 04 ANNEX III - CONTACT DETAILS 87
+ANNEX II - GLOSSARY OF TERMS 92

+ANNEX III - CONTACT DETAILS 95